-This month's round-up includes news on housing benefit, the Letwin Review, and social housing rent rises.
-It also lists ongoing consultations.
+This month's round-up includes the latest news on homelessness, permitted development, new housing permissions, and ongoing consultations.